masumkhan081/auction-platform/README.md

 ---

-# Features (Role Wise)
+# Description (Role Wise)

 # Admin:
-1. Approves products added by seller, view bidder-list, seller-list, auction-list etc.
+1. Approves products added by seller, or cancel product request with a review note rather than disapprove.
-2.
+2. view bidder-list, seller-list, auction-list etc.
+3. manage product-categories

 # Seller
-1. create product request
+1. create product request; every product must belong to a category, default status - PENDING
-2. create auction with approved product giving a valid auc. start time and end time
+2. create auction with approved product only giving a valid auction s.t and e.t. , and can cancel it until auction is OPEN
+3. can delete an auction if cancelled or pending (complete delete)
+4. can delete a unsold auction only to deactivate it (Record will be available in db)
-3. can give feedback on a closed auction to a bidder
+5. can give feedback on a closed auction to a bidder
+6. can see profile detail, update profile, and view auction history

 # Bidder:
 1. register as bidder, login, recover account ( forget password )
-2. can place bids
+2. can place bids even below treshold, but must above - current highest+minimum required increment
+3. a bid/bidder would not be declared winner if bid is below 50% of start price would be flagged for review
+4. auction would be flagged if final price is below treshold
-3. can give feedback on a closed auction to a seller
+5. can give feedback on a closed auction to a seller
----
+6. can see profile detail, update profile, and view bid history

 # Tech Used
 * node, express, mongodb, nodemailer, node-cron, multer, jwt, bcrypt, cryptojs
----

 # DB Models

-User
+* User
-Profile
+* Profile
-Category
+* Category
-Product
+* Product
-Auction
+* Auction
-Bid
+* Bid
-Feedback
+* Feedback

 # Authentication & Validations